unicode-org/message-format-wg/exploration/text-vs-code.md

 ---

-Users editing a simple message and who wish to add an `input` or `local` annotiation to the message do not wish to reformat the message extensively.
+Developers editing a simple message and who wish to add an `input` or `local` annotiation to the message do not wish to reformat the message extensively.

-Users who have messages that include leading or trailing whitespace want to ensure that this whitespace is included in the translatable text portion of the message.
+Developers who have messages that include leading or trailing whitespace want to ensure that this whitespace is included in the translatable text portion of the message.
 Which whitespace characters are displayed at runtime should not be surprising.

 ## Requirements